 Let your employees know your plans for next year or updates on a deal you're trying to win.
 Share company information with them directly.
 Doing so lets your employees feel they are part of the decision-making process.

-Please note that while practising transparency is essential, don’t overshare confidential data such as client information.
+While practising transparency is essential, don't overshare confidential data such as client information.

 Employees tend to underperform when they don't know or are not sure what they need to do.
 And, sadly some companies fail to recognise this.